I’ve Been Diagnosed With Mesothelioma — What Now?

 Cancer.
 It’s a scary diagnosis for you and your loved ones.
-As a mesothelioma patient, chances are you’re experiencing a wide range of emotions right now, including fear, shock, and confusion.
-There are likely many questions swirling around in your head.
+A mesothelioma patient will most likely experience a wide range of emotions, including fear, shock, and confusion.
+There are likely many questions swirling around.
 How did this happen?
-What’s my prognosis?
-Where do I find treatment?
-What about my family?
+What’s the prognosis?
+Where is there treatment available?
+What will happen to family members?

-It’s easy to become overwhelmed, but at Mesothelioma Hub, we’re here to help.
-Instead of hitting the panic button, we encourage you to press pause.
-Information is power, and you’ll find the support you need on this site.
+It’s easy to become overwhelmed, but instead of hitting the panic button, press pause and utilize all the resources and information available on this site.

 What Is Mesothelioma?

 Mesothelioma is an aggressive type of cancer that results from exposure to a mineral called asbestos, which was once commonly used in buildings as insulation or as a flame retardant.
 It’s a carcinogen that was largely banned in the late 1970s but still exists in the walls of many old structures.
 The majority of people with mesothelioma were exposed to asbestos at work, after handling the material and inhaling or ingesting the fibers.
 This is called ‘direct exposure.’
-A smaller percentage develop an illness of ‘indirect’ causes from the clothing or shoes of a spouse or loved one who works with asbestos-laden products.
+A smaller percentage develop an illness of ‘indirect’ causes from the clothing or shoes of a spouse or loved one who works with asbestos-laden products, this is called secondary asbestos exposure.

 Each year, an estimated 3,300 people in the U.S. are diagnosed with mesothelioma.
 At first glance, that’s a seemingly small number of patients, especially when compared to more common types of cancer, such as breast or prostate cancer.
 Yes, mesothelioma is rare.
 But that doesn’t mean you’re destined to become a statistic.
 We’re here to arm you with information and hope.